In English, adjectives usually go before the nouns they describe.

 Adjective Placement Exceptions

-2. Limiting adjectives that define a number or amount of a noun, even if it is not specific.
+Limiting adjectives that define a number or amount of a noun, even if it is not specific, come before the noun.

 Below you will find a list of common limiting adjectives.
-Remember that all numbers are limiting adjectives as well.
+Remember that all numbers are limiting adjectives.

 |various, some, a few|

-Some adjectives can mean different things depending on their placement around the noun they modify.
+Some adjectives can mean different things depending on their placement.

-- When placed after the noun like normal, the adjective carries a fairly objective, descriptive meaning.
+- When placed after the noun, the adjective has a fairly objective, descriptive meaning.

-- When placed before the noun, the adjective carries a more subjective, opinionated meaning.
+- When placed before the noun, the adjective has a more subjective meaning.

-Below you will find a list of common meaning-changing adjectives with their meanings when they are placed before and after the noun.
+Below you will find a list of common meaning-change adjectives.

 |Adjective||Before the noun||After the noun|